-Future Leq (8-hour) sound levels during worst-case operation of the Project's wind turbines plus the collector substation have been calculated using the methodology described in Section 7(d).
-Appendix 7-D provides the predicted A-weighted (dBA) and unweighted Leq (1-hour) full octave band frequency (16 Hz to 8,000 Hz) sound pressure levels at all sensitive receptors.
+Future L{eq} (8-hour) sound levels during worst-case operation of the Project's wind turbines plus the collector substation have been calculated using the methodology described in Section 7(d).
+Appendix 7-D provides the predicted A-weighted (dBA) and unweighted L{eq} (1-hour) full octave band frequency (16 Hz to 8,000 Hz) sound pressure levels at all sensitive receptors.
 The methodology for the extrapolation of the 16 Hz frequency octave band was elaborated upon in Section 7(g).
-The results are sorted by receptor ID and sorted by the broadband A-weighted sound level high to low, and then are broken down by wind turbine model (V150-4.5, N149-4.X TS 108, and GE158-6.1), mitigation mode (Unmitigated or Mitigated), receptor type (Residential, Unknown, Public, Commercial, and Other) and participation (Non-Participating or Participating).
-In total, there are 16 tables for the V150-4.5 wind turbine model and 32 tables for the N149-4.X TS 108 or GE158-6.1 wind turbine models in Appendix 7-D.
+The results are sorted by receptor ID and sorted by the broadband A-weighted sound level high to low, and then are broken down by wind turbine model (V150-4.5, V162-6.8, N149-4.X TS 108), mitigation mode (Unmitigated or Mitigated), receptor type (Residential, Public, Commercial, and Other) and participation (Non-Participating or Participating).
+All receptors in the Town of Venice are shown as the higher of the two decibel levels when predicted sound levels fell between two whole decibel values, per their Wind Energy Facilities Law.
+In total, there are 32 tables for each of the wind turbine models in Appendix 7-D.